Ebba Hedqvist: International play

 Hedqvist represented Sweden at the 2022 European Youth Olympic Winter Festival where she led the team in scoring with two goals and two assists in three games and won a silver medal.
 She then competed at the 2022 IIHF World Women's U18 Championship where she recorded one goal and one assist in six games.
 She again represented Sweden at the 2023 IIHF World Women's U18 Championship where she recorded one goal and two assists in four games and won a silver medal.
 She made her senior national team debut at the 2023 IIHF Women's World Championship at the age of sixteen years old, where she was the youngest player at the tournament, and was scoreless in seven games.

 She again represented Sweden at the 2024 IIHF World Women's U18 Championship where she served as team captain and led the team in scoring with one goal and nine assists in five games.
 On 21 March 2024, she was again named to Sweden's roster for the 2024 IIHF Women's World Championship, where she recorded one goal in five games.

 On 25 March 2025, she was again named to Sweden's roster for the 2025 IIHF Women's World Championship.
 On 15 April 2025, in the final preliminary round game against Norway, she recorded her first career hat-trick.

+On 12 January 2026, she was named to Sweden's roster to compete at the 2026 Winter Olympics.